skypilot-org/skypilot/docs/source/reference/config.rst

     # instances.
 SkyPilot will auto-create and reuse a service account (IAM
     # role) for AWS instances.
     #
+    # SKIP: Skip setting the remote identity.
+No credentials will be uploaded to
+    # the instances.
+Useful for avoiding overriding any existing credentials
+    # that may be automounted on the cluster.
+    #
     # Customized service account (IAM role): <string> or <list of single-element dict>
     # - <string>: apply the service account with the specified name to all instances.
     #    Example: